 April 24 - Nº 114 2 Samuel 13

-Have you ever ended up in a place you knew you didn’t belong?
-When we find ourselves in situations that tempt us to sin, we must run—not stick around!
-David and Amnon and Absalom all allowed temptation to lure them further and further, until they found themselves caught in sinful circumstances with terrible consequences.
+Have you ever found yourself in a place you knew you didn’t belong?
+A place where you knew you would be tempted to sin?
+When we find ourselves in such a situation, we must turn around and run!
+David, then Amnon, then Absalom all allowed temptation to lure them further and further into sinful places.
+Eventually each of them found themselves trapped—and the consequences were disastrous!